The idea of visiting Baghdad for 4 days is understandably not everyone’s preferred holiday destination of choice.

 A big chunk of Babylon has decayed, but a lot of it has been refurbished thanks to the old tyrannical leader by the name of Saddam Hussein.
 Unsurprisingly this was not for altruistic reasons, he took a shine to the place as a view from one of his Palace (which we visited later on that day).

 Saddam Hussein’s Palace of Babylon

-Breathe in the deserted residence of the former Iraqi leader, which the current government keeps as a low-key monument to this chapter of Iraq’s history.
+Breathe in the deserted residence of the former Iraqi dictator, which the current government keeps as a low-key monument to this chapter of Iraq’s history.
 At the moment there are no well-kept artefacts with propaganda from either side, it’s completely devoid of text or glass units and tactically placed pictures.

-Some religious scholars say that Abraham was born here, some say he was born in Ur of the Chaldees and was brought straight here.
-I’ll leave that open to religious scholars to debate, one thing that is for sure is that a visit to this ancient temple just before the sun goes down is an ideal way to wind down a fantastic day trip from the capital before going back to visit Baghdad some more.
+Others contest that he was born in Ur of the Chaldees and brought straight here from birth.
+I’ll leave that open to theologians to debate, one thing that is for sure is that a visit to this ancient temple just before the sun goes down is an ideal way to wind down a fantastic day trip from the capital before going back to visit Baghdad some more.

-The religious right got their way and the remains are similar to Saddam’s Palace in the way that it leaves ample room for imagination for the brutality of this city’s turbulent past.
+The building opposite the old British Embassy was to pieces and the remains are similar to Saddam’s Palace in the way that it leaves ample room for imagination for the brutality of this city’s turbulent past.